 While opioid addiction affects people of all races and ethnicities, studies show that people of color are disproportionately affected, facing significant barriers to effective treatment.

-There are several factors that contribute to these disparities as well as possible solutions to ensure that all people facing substance abuse have equal access to addiction treatment.
+Several factors contribute to these disparities as well as possible solutions to ensure that all people facing substance use disorder have equal access to addiction treatment.

 How Racial Disparities In Opioid Treatment Are Measured